By Sabina Reghellin, Account Executive at Eskenzi PR

 The occasional mailout can help, but nothing beats picking up the phone to trusted reporter to give them an exclusive, and it’s unlikely that AI and automation will be able to compete with the good old best practices of the trade.

-Paradoxically, the introduction of more automation in PR should be a drive to go back to the basics, and invest the time saved in slowing down, think imaginatively and refine those skills that AI will never be able to replace: creativity, social intelligence and intuition.
+Paradoxically, the introduction of more automation in tech PR should be a drive to go back to the basics, and invest the time saved in slowing down, think imaginatively and refine those skills that AI will never be able to replace: creativity, social intelligence and intuition.